kinode-dao/kinode/README.md

 # OPTIONAL: --release flag
 cargo +nightly build

-# To build all of the apps
-# OPTIONAL: --release flag
-./build.sh --all

 # Create the home directory for your node
 # If you boot multiple nodes, make sure each has their own home directory.
 mkdir home